-The number of lost pets is staggering.
-In the United States alone, 3.3 million pets are lost every year and 1 out of every 5 dogs will be lost during their lifetime.
+The number of lost pets is in fact staggering.
+In the United States alone, 3.3 million pets are lost every year, and 1 out of every 5 dogs will be lost during their lifetime.
 That’s a lot of animals in need!
-The holidays can be an especially difficult time for those who have to say goodbye to their best friends, so we’ve got some tips on how you can help prevent pet abandonment this season.
+The holidays can be a challenging time for those who have to say goodbye to their best friends, so we’ve got some tips on how you can help prevent pet abandonment this season.

-In order for these tips to work well, it’s important that everyone works together as a team – from shelters and rescues to veterinarians and animal control officers.
+For these tips to work well, everyone must work together as a team – from shelters and rescues to veterinarians and animal control officers.
 There are many things that people can do to help keep our furry friends safe this holiday season!
 Read more below now.

 In fact, according to an ASPCA study from 2016, “the number of lost/stray cats entering shelters has increased by more than 100% since 2013.”
 The same study found that 4 out of 5 people who adopt from a shelter also adopted their last pet from one too-meaning there’s no doubt that animal abandonment is on the rise nationwide.